sdiehl/wiwinwlh/tutorial.md

 Strictness
 ----------

-For a more strict definition of strictnees, consider that there are several evaluation models for the lambda calculus:
+For a more strict definition of strictness, consider that there are several evaluation models for the lambda calculus:

 * **Strict** - Evaluation is said to be strict if all arguments are evaluated before